dener-silv2/WUIX_validation/README.md

 2. **Merge WUIX Results with Building Polygons**: Converts ASCII files to raster TIFF files and then to shapefiles, merges the WUIX results with building polygons, and saves the results to a shapefile.

-3. **Join Villages and Prepare Visuals**: Imports data from different villages, prepares visuals showing the distribution of the data.
+3. **Join Villages and Prepare Visuals**: Imports data from different villages, and prepares visuals showing the data distribution.

 4. **Test the Normality of the Data**: Tests the normality of the data using the Shapiro-Wilk test and Kolmogorov-Smirnov test.